 Is Board Software Right For My Organisation?

 The current COVID-19 restrictions imposed on all of us are an opportunity for board members to focus on professional development.
-This includes company secretaries, who often sit on the board and are now extremely busy organising ALL meetings and interactions online.
-Which is not necessarily a bad thing.
+This includes company secretaries, who often sit on the board and are now extremely busy organising ALL meetings and interactions online, which is not necessarily a bad thing.

-With board software packages being in a sweet spot right now, in this article I review three readily available board software packages 1) BoardPro (which has been provided free of charge to Women on Boards for assessment purposes) 2) Diligent and 3) Boardtrac.
+With board management software being in a sweet spot right now, in this article I review three readily available board software packages 1) BoardPro (which has been provided free of charge to Women on Boards for assessment purposes) 2) Diligent and 3) Boardtrac.

 How my interest was piqued in board software

-Having had experience with Xero (also NZ based) and board software packages in the past, I was naturally interested in the topic and the state of the market for board software.
+Having had experience with Xero (also NZ based) and board software packages in the past, I was naturally interested in the topic and the state of the market for board management software.
 My prior experiences were not entirely positive.

 Board Software Reviews & Common Software Features

-- Self-help via desktop tools
+- Self-help platform via desktop tools

 - Generic meeting tools (management focused)